choguun/sui-cross-chain-carbon-marketplace/README.md

 # Sui Cross Chain Carbon Marketplace

-This project demonstrates a platform for tokenizing real-world assets (RWAs), specifically verified carbon credits earned through sustainable transportation, as NFTs on the Sui network.
-It includes Move smart contracts, a Node.js/Express backend for verification and minting, and a Next.js frontend for user interaction.
+This project demonstrates a decentralized platform for tokenizing real-world assets (RWAs)—specifically verified carbon credits earned through sustainable transportation—as Non-Fungible Tokens (NFTs) on the Sui network.
+The platform features Move smart contracts for on-chain logic, a Node.js/Express backend for off-chain data verification (e.g., using AI for image analysis) and automated minting, and a Next.js frontend for seamless user interaction.
+A key feature is its cross-chain capability, leveraging Wormhole to enable the bridging of these tokenized carbon credits (or their equivalent value) from Sui to EVM-compatible blockchains, expanding their utility and reach.

 ## Project Goal